adamelgbouri/black-scholes-vba-pricer/README.md

 # Black-Scholes VBA Option Pricer

-European option pricing engine implemented in Excel with VBA automation.
+Implementation of the Black-Scholes-Merton model for pricing European options in Excel with VBA automation.

-The model computes:

-- Call and put prices
+## Features

-- d1 and d2
+- Closed-form pricing of European calls and puts
+- Computation of \( d_1 \) and \( d_2 \)
-- Full Greeks (Delta, Gamma, Vega, Theta, Rho)
+- Full set of Greeks: Delta, Gamma, Vega, Theta, Rho

-All calculations are executed via a VBA macro triggered by a "Start" button.
+- Automated calculation via VBA macro

+All pricing and sensitivity measures are computed dynamically when the user triggers the macro through the interface.

+## Documentation

-📄 Full technical documentation:
+Full technical report available in:

-See `Black_Scholes_Option_Pricing_Model_in_Excel_and_VBA - Report.pdf`
+`Black_Scholes_Option_Pricing_Model_in_Excel_and_VBA_Report.pdf`